uplink-systems/Terraform-Modules/modules/azuread/named_location/README.md

 This module is intended to create named locations in Azure AD.
 The module scopes all types of location (Country-based/IP-based) in one resource depending on the variable values provided.

+### Example

+For an example how to use this module please navigate to: https://github.com/uplink-systems/Terraform-Modules/tree/main/examples/azuread/named_location

 ### Versions

 This module was tested with the following Terraform and provider versions before release: